 The days of a search engine just providing a list of links in their search results are drawing further away as more kinds of content appear on the Web, and search engines are finding better ways of indexing that content.

-News stories can present freshness in results, blog posts can provide unique perspectives, video can enable an alternative experience to reading, images can describe and tell a tale with one glance, and book results can lead to material that isn’t available online.
+News stories can present freshness in results, blog posts can provide unique perspectives, video can enable an alternative experience to read, images can describe and tell a tale with one glance, and book results can lead to material unavailable online.
 Displaying results in these alternative categories of documents and others enables a richer experience for a searcher.